Yooyoo56/Yooyoo56/README.md

 I'm a student of Ecole 42 ( currently learning C and C++).

-Besides, I'm wokring on some JS & react project on my side.
+Besides, I'm wokring on some JS & react Full-stack project on my side.

 ### Currently learning 🔭